mindkin/hourfleet/docs/howitworks.md

 The Hourfleet web app provides the tools from the Operations Dashboard to monitor and manage verifications of all users and cars as things change. i.e. as a new user registers and provides all the information to get fully verified.

-> Note: Monitoring and manging verifications is a mandatory activity for network operators, and must be performed continuously, as users and cars on their network can change status over time.
+> Note: Monitoring and managing verifications is a mandatory activity for network operators, and must be performed continuously, as users and cars on their network can change status over time.

 <<screenshots of verifying users>>